WoXuS/interactive-mustang-model/README.md

 npm run dev
 ```

-Open http://localhost:5173 to view the Mustang Customizer in your browser.
+Open http://localhost:5173 to view the Mustang customizer in your browser.

 ## Customization